pesitosAPCSAWE/PESITOS/github_repo/CONTRIBUTING.md

 **Good question principles:**
 - The wrong answers should be plausible, not obviously silly
 - The explanation should teach something, even to people who got it right
-- Use Colombian context (UVR, Nequi, Daviplata, COP) when relevant
-- Avoid English finance jargon unless you explain it

 ## Code of conduct